- Overview / Get Help

 - When you know you will be leaving the department (for example, you have accepted a job elsewhere, or you have set a graduation date), please write to firstname.lastname@example.org to tell us approximately when you will be leaving and when you would like to take care of the steps on this page, and give us two different ways to contact you in the future, for example a non-LSU e-mail address and a phone number.
 If your plans change, let us know.

 Steps you should take before departing Baton Rouge

-- If you ever used a Windows account in our department (in an office or in the 369/385 lab), note that you cannot access these files from elsewhere.
+- If you ever used a Windows account in our department (in an office or in the 369/385 lab), note that you cannot remotely access these files.
 Please log in to a Windows system here, look through your Desktop and Documents folders, and move those files to your H drive (your smb/julia account), or to personal storage you have elsewhere.
 Please delete all your Windows account files, leaving behind an empty Windows account.

-You cannot access our Windows systems remotely, so you must complete the previous step before departing Baton Rouge.
-If you have already left Baton Rouge, contact us to check your Windows account and assist you in obtaining those files.
+If you have already left Baton Rouge, but might have Windows files, then contact us to check your Windows account and assist you in obtaining those files.

-Steps you should take as soon as you obtain your new e-mail address
+Steps you should take as soon as you obtain your new mail address

 Steps you should take as soon as you have file storage elsewhere

 - Use file transfer tools (such as FileZilla, WinSCP, SFTP, SSH File Transfer, etc) to transfer your network account files from julia.math.lsu.edu to your new location.